svengeance/demo-integration-testing/README.md

 The primary objective of this app is to setup a few dependencies in a quick manner to demonstrate integration testing.
 The app doesn't make an awful lot of sense, but it _is_ real and functional, which is, I feel, a step up from other examples.

+## Rationality
+For further reading on the beliefs behind this setup, [feel free to read my article on the topic](https://sven.ai/Integration-Testing-in-ASP-NET-Core-With-Simplicity-and-Elegance).

 # Setup
 In short, the app expects the following configuration (via env vars, string args, user secrets, or appsettings json):